maxeler/MaxAppTemplate/README.md

     $ make

 ###SPLIT
 This directory contains the split implementation of your project.
 The split implementation still runs on the CPU.
-However, the code that will eventually run on the DFE is identifed and isolated in a function.
+However, the code that will eventually run on the DFE is identified and isolated in a function.
 This function has the same  signature as the DFE implementation.
 As a result, it forces the re-engineering of the CPU code as well.
 The re-engineering may involve changing the data access patterns to support streaming implementation.

-Like the original CPU implementation, the split implementationa also comes packaged with the `make` file for building it like so:
+Like the original CPU implementation, the split implementation also comes packaged with the `make` file for building it like so:

     $ cd SPLIT
     $ make